irkwan/irkwan/_posts/2016-06-03-13514104-Extended-Boolean-Model.md

 On to the next topic; **Query** of a boolean model is expressed in form of a **boolean expression** (using operator AND ,OR, and NOT) about terms that's required to be present(or not) at the results.
 During query processing, there are only 2 posible **relevance point** for this model: satisfy the query and not satisfy the query.
 Naturally, only the satisfying one will be shown at the final result.

->starting from now, writer will assume that reader have basic set and boolean operation knowledge

 For example, using the picture above, query "voyage AND trip" would return the intersection of voyage array and trip array, resulting in array 000100, which mean that only the 4th document met that query criteria.
 The query ((NOT voyage) OR ocean) would return the union of ocean array and the complement of voyage array, resulting in 000000, which mean that none of the documents match the query.
 Simple.

 <br>
 ![](http://flylib.com/books/3/55/1/html/2/images/03fig17.gif)

-> In the implementation of the Boolean Model, it is common practice to have an **indexed lists** containing terms/words in the vocabullary, and on each one have a **list of documents ID** that contains such terms.
+In the implementation of the Boolean Model, it is common practice to have an **indexed lists** containing terms/words in the vocabullary, and on each one have a **list of documents ID** that contains such terms.
 So processing a query can be summarized as:

 > 1. X AND Y, return document IDs that occur in both X list and Y list
 2. X OR Y, return document IDs that occur in either X list or Y list